fusioncharts/dev_centre_docs/chart-guide/standard-charts/pie-and-doughnut-charts.md

 ## Doughnut 2D Chart

-As we know, a doughnut chart is similar to a pie chart.
+As we know, a **donut chart maker** is similar to a pie chart.
 The only difference is that a doughnut chart has a blank center - as the name suggests, it looks like a doughnut.

 {% embed_chartAnatomy doughnut-chart.json %}